-Parts per Billion (ppb) or Micrograms per Liter (μg/L) are units of measure for concentration of a contaminant.
-A part per billion corresponds to one second in 31.7 years. ppb: parts per billion The "<" symbol: A symbol which means less than.
-A result of <5 means that the lowest level that could be detected was 5 and the contaminant in that sample was not detected.
+Parts per Billion (ppb) or Micrograms per Liter ( $\mu$ g/L) are units of measure for concentration of a contaminant.
+A part per billion corresponds to one second in 31.7 years. ppb: parts per billion

+The "<" symbol: A symbol which means less than.
+A result of <5 means that the lowest level detected was 5 and the contaminant in that sample was not detected.